christinem61/Data-Structures/Infix Expression Evaluator/README.md

 This is a calculator that evaluates complex infix expressions in Java.
-It uses recursion, stacks, and other data structions to compute and print answers.
+It uses recursion, stacks, and other data structures to compute and print answers.

 Here are some examples of expressions the program will evaluate:
 - 3